The German-Turkish Recruitment Agreement 60 years on | DW | 05.10.2021

 One area, he says, where the overall development can be described as positive is education: "The first generation that arrived had only had primary schooling.
 The generation that followed had at least eight to ten years of schooling.
 Historically, that's incredible, never before had the amount of formal schooling doubled within just one generation."

-In the third and fourth generations, there has also been a sustained rise in the number of high-school graduates from the migrant community.
-However, over the same period, the number of high-school graduates outside migrant communities increased by an even higher margin: "The gap is still there.
+In the third and fourth generations, there has also been a sustained rise in the number of high school graduates from the migrant community.
+However, over the same period, the number of high school graduates outside migrant communities increased by an even higher margin: "The gap is still there.
 Even when youngsters with migrant roots improve their performance," Uslucan points out.
-Still today, many children with Turkish roots struggle to get the recommendation they require from their teachers to win a place at a Gymnasium — the highest level of secondary schooling.
-Yilmaz himself remembers how skeptical his primary school teachers were.
+Still today, many children with Turkish roots struggle to get the recommendation they require from their teachers to win a place at a Gymnasium — the highest level of secondary schooling in Germany.
+Yilmaz himself, for instance, remembers how skeptical his primary school teachers were.

 In the past sixty years, there has in many ways been a closing of the gap between the Turkish-German community and the rest of society, says Uslucan: "But there are still significant differences.
 Not least, when it comes to religion."
 While German society as a whole has become more secular, the number of people in migrant communities who are devout Muslims has remained remarkably stable across several generations.
 "What's more, emotional bonds with Turkey are still very, very intense, even in the third generation," says Uslucan.
 "This is despite the fact that they were born here and in many instances only really know Turkey from what others have told them or from holiday impressions."